santoslab/ksu-cis-501-web/src/main/rst/source/06-interfaces/index.rst

 We leave it at that; take CIS505 to learn more....)

 Soon, we will use delegate declarations and delegate objects in our own coding.
-See the notes :ref:`delegates` to see how delegates are commonly used in systems coding.
+See the note on :ref:`delegates` to see how delegates are commonly used in systems coding.

 Models and Controllers in Reactive Systems